v-jaswel/cognitive-services-vision-csharp-sdk-quickstarts/ComputerVision/README.md

 ### Prerequisites

 * A Computer Vision subscription key.
-You can get a free trial subscription key from [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=computer-vision).
-Or, follow the instructions in [Create a Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to Computer Vision and get your key.
+[Create a new Azure account, and try Cognitive Services for free.](https://azure.microsoft.com/free/cognitive-services/) Or, follow the instructions in [Create a Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to Computer Vision and get your key.
 Then, [create environment variables](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#configure-an-environment-variable-for-authentication) for the key and service endpoint string, named `COMPUTER_VISION_SUBSCRIPTION_KEY` and `COMPUTER_VISION_ENDPOINT`, respectively.
 * Any edition of [Visual Studio 2017](https://www.visualstudio.com/downloads/).

 ### Quickstart